allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 * Configuration
 * Logging

 All of these are unified for the supported technologies.

-Speaking of technologies, BigFlow supports the main data processing technologies on GCP:
+BigFlow supports the main data processing technologies on GCP:

 * Dataflow (Apache Beam)
 * Dataproc (Apache Spark)
 * BigQuery

-The provided utils makes it easier to create processes in each technology.
-Of course, besides the listed technologies, you can use anything that you can express in Python.
+The provided utils make it easier to create processes in each technology.
+Besides the listed technologies, you can use anything that you can express in Python.

 Flexibility is important.
-BigFlow allows you to start small and grow big, using the right tool for a situation.
+BigFlow allows you to start small and grow, using the right tool for a situation.
 You can:

 * Develop multiple workflows in a single project.
 * Mix technologies in a single workflow.